Guided Breathing Exercises with Lucas Rockwood

 Instant Access Below

 I started yoga in my early 20s, and I wanted to learn everything.
 The topic of breathing came up in every class, so I asked all my teachers for more information.
 Here’s what I wanted to know: Why is breathing important?
 You say we should breathe deeply, but how deeply?
 You say breathe slowly, but how slowly?
 And why not breathe fast?

-I quickly realized that the yoga community pays lip service to breathe but doesn’t teach or understand it well at all.
+I quickly realized that the yoga community pays lip service to breathing but doesn’t teach or understand it well at all.
 In fact, I’ve practiced with some of the most esteemed teachers including some modern masters, and I was disappointed to discover that most had only a superficial understanding of breathing.
-Frustrated, I turned my research to the mainstream medical community and the world of extreme sports, and finally, I found answers.
+Frustrated, I turned my research to the mainstream medical community and the world of extreme sports, and finally found answers.

-Medical doctor Patricia Gerbarg has dedicated her career to breathing and her work and our conversations and writing were hugely influential.
+Medical doctor Patricia Gerbarg has dedicated her career to breathing.
+Her work, writing, and our conversations were hugely influential.
 I worked closely with a senior Buteyko Breathing coach who taught me about the vital role of CO2.
 I also interviewed a number of record-setting free divers and daredevils like Wim Hof, who push breathing to the limits (not something I advocate).

 I came to learn that there is no mystery to breathing at all.
 The science of breath has been well-researched for over 100 years, but very few people had applied the actual science to the practices of yoga students.
 This seems crazy, but it’s true.

 #1: Breathing Exercises Are All About CO2 (not blood oxygen)